JetBrains/intellij-sdk-docs/topics/tutorials/kotlin.md

 ### Use Kotlin for Gradle Build Scripts

-Gradle also supports using Kotlin in the build scripts: <path>build.gradle.kts</path>.
+Gradle also supports using Kotlin in build scripts: <path>build.gradle.kts</path>.

 There are many good resources for learning how to write build scripts for an IntelliJ Platform plugin with Kotlin script, like
 [intellij-rust](https://github.com/intellij-rust/intellij-rust/blob/master/build.gradle.kts),